cseanburns/personal_knowledge_mgmt/src/3a-information-sources-resources.md

 Information sources can be divided into three types: primary, secondary, and tertiary.
 The differences among them center around the strength of the evidence they provide and their proximity to their topic.
 However, when searching for information, it is often better to begin with tertiary and secondary sources.
-In the end, in **information source** is the main item we often aim to acquire.
+In the end, an **information source** is the main item we often aim to acquire.

 An **information resource** is a tool that provides or supplies access to information sources.
 In this section, some examples of information resources are the library discovery service, a search engine,